iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     ERPM to RPM Conversion

+Please note that you will still have to configure your flight controller to know the correct number of pole pairs present on your module.
+Using Mission Planner, you can set this value under SERVO_BLH_POLES.

 The second option is to convert from ERPM to RPM manually.
 The flight controller is expecting to receive ERPM/100, so when it receives telemetry it tries to calculate RPM using the following formula shown above.
 This calculation can also be seen in the `ArduCopter code for BLHeli telemetry parsing <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_BLHeli/AP_BLHeli.cpp#L1447>`_.